OREGON.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 How Do I Find Court Records in Oregon?

-Having identified the court where the case was filed, a request may be sent to this court by mail or in-person to access the records.
-Depending on the type of court records being requested, interested persons may draft requests in writing or complete the request form and submit it either in-person or by mail.
+Having identified the court where the case was filed, a request may be sent to this court by mail or in person to access the records.
+Depending on the type of court records being requested, interested persons may draft requests in writing or complete the request form and submit it either in person or by mail.

-Furthermore, the Oregon Judicial Case Information Network (OJCIN) provides access to non-confidential case dockets via a paid subscription for court case records.
+The Oregon Judicial Case Information Network (OJCIN) provides access to non-confidential case dockets via a paid subscription for court case records.
 The OJCIN system only grants access to open records.
 Interested persons are to log in with registered accounts or create an account if they do not have one.
 The fee for creating a new account is $150.

 The Judicial Department also offers free online access to unofficial court case information for circuit court cases.
 Search this online portal by providing the case number or full name of the parties involved in the case.